Q: What Is The History Of The Active Ingredient, Epinephrine, Used To Relieve Symptoms Of Asthma In Your OTC Inhaler?

 A: The outer carton for Prime Asthma Relief can be recycled.
 The dry powder inhaler is made with plastic and can be recycled accordingly.

-A: No. Prime Asthma Relief products contain no gluten, no propellant such as CFC, and no other preservative chemicals.
+A: No. Prime Asthma Relief products contain no gelatin, no propellant, and no other preservative chemicals.
 It is environment friendly.

 A: No. Prime Asthma Relief products are lead-free.